Corporate tax: Economics

 Economists disagree as to how much of the burden of the corporate tax falls on owners, workers, consumers, and landowners, and how the corporate tax affects economic growth and economic inequality.
 More of the burden probably falls on capital in large open economies such as the US.
 Some studies place the burden more on labor.
 According to one study: "Regression analysis shows that a one-percentage-point increase in the marginal state corporate tax rate reduces wages 0.14 to 0.36 percent."
 There have been other studies.
 According to the Adam Smith Institute, "Clausing (2012), Gravelle (2010) and Auerbach (2005), the three best reviews we found, basically conclude that most of the tax falls on capital, not labour."

 A 2022 meta-analysis found that the impact of corporate taxes on economic growth was exaggerated and that it could not be ruled out that the impact of corporate taxation on economic growth was zero.

+Economic policy

+Regardless of who bears the burden, corporation tax has been used as a tool of economic policy, with the main goal being economic stabilization.
+In times of economic downturn, lowering the corporate tax rates is meant to encourage investment, while in cases of an overheating economy adjusting the corporate tax is used to slow investment.

+Another use of the corporate tax is to encourage investments in some specific industries.
+One such case could be the current tax benefits afforded to the oil and gas industry.
+A less recent example was the effort to restore heavy industries in the US by enacting the 1981 Accelerated Cost Recovery System (ACRS), which offered favorable depreciation allowances that would in turn lower taxes and increase cash flow, thus encouraging investment during the recession.

+The agriculture industry, for example, could profit from the reassessment of their farming equipment.
+Under this new system, automobiles and breeding swine obtained a three year depreciation value; storage facilities, most equipment and breeding cattle and sheep became five year property; and land improvements were fifteen year property.
+The depreciation defined by ACRS was thus sizeably larger than under the previous tax system.